Directors of Public Health

 Sefton Council – Public Health Annual Report

-Elected Member – Cllr Ian Moncur – Cabinet Member for Health and Wellbeing
+Elected Member – Cllr Mhairi Doyle MBE – Cabinet member for Health, Wellbeing and Inclusion

 Margaret Jones was appointed Director of Public Health for Sefton MBC in September 2020.
 Margaret is a Fellow of the Faculty of Public Health and was the North West Faculty Adviser from 2017 to 2022.